evanmichaelstrand/nba_pokedex/README.md

 # NBA Pokédex

 Match every NBA player to their closest Pokémon based on how their real stat profile compares to a Pokémon's base stats.
-Built for social content (Instagram/TikTok), not scouting reports.

 ## How it works